eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 `Working on the new software update`-> means the team is focusing their effort and attention on that specific project or topic.

+### Look at

+Looked at means to see or examine something with attention.
+For example: `I looked at the new software design yesterday`. –> This means you examined the design carefully.

 ---